Tableau Custom Icon

 No matter how well you label your Tableau dashboard, there are always questions.
 When I first started consulting I use to have a meeting after every completed dashboard to explain what I did and what everything meant.
 Lately, I have been trying to find ways to reduce times so that I can use more of it to develop.
-I recently started to add information icons on every dashboard explaining everything I would in the meetings I was having.
+I recently started to add information icons using Tableau custom icons on every dashboard explaining everything I would in the meetings I was having.
 This new approach now saves me time and also keeps the information on the dashboard so the end users can always reference it in the future.
 Here are the steps on how to create an information icon worksheet where you can put notes for the end user to find.

 1. FIND AN ICON

 Go to a website where you can download Icons, search for the icon you want and download it.
 I usually select the companies color, PNG format and the 32px option.
 Once you click your size, it will download to your computer.

 2. MOVE THE ICON TO YOUR MY TABLEAU REPOSITORY

 Find where the icon downloaded to (usually the “Downloads” folder) and copy it.
 You will then go to your “My Tableau Repository → Shapes”, create a new folder called Custom Icons and paste the icon into that new folder.